|

 really good Chinese restaurants, it was sad.
 I also suspect that

-Gramma usually cooked it a day or two before and then reheated
+Gramma may have cooked it a day or two before and then reheated

 it the day we came, which probably didn't help.
 But, despite all